 I did a test where I free connect the worm drive from the worm gear.
 I do it by move the slider out from the worm gear.
 Now the two upper roller bearings are locked and only the lower roller bearing and the tapered ball bearing acts, the friction get down to almost zero.
 Good because when tracking the clutch is always locked.

-I don't think it's the two upper roller bearing that cause this friction when the clutch is free.
+It must be the two upper roller bearing that cause this friction when the clutch is free.
 Maybe the space where the worm gear's clutch sit is too narrow and the walls cause friction.
 I will not take it apart once more if not any other problem arise.
-Now I know this friction doesn't appear when tracking and then it's ok for me.
+Now I know this friction doesn't appear when tracking and then it's okay for me.

 Adjusting RA axis: